 After a stellar year of major releases in 2022, you might think that things would be slowing down over the next 12 months.
-Elden Ring and Horizon: Forbidden West made quite the splash early in the year, and then more AAA behemoths arrived in the form of God of War: Ragnarok and Modern Warfare 2 to look forward to.
+Elden Ring and Horizon: Forbidden West made quite the splash early in the year, and then more AAA behemoths arrived in the form of God of War: Ragnarok and Modern Warfare 2.

 We’ve broken down all of the biggest AAA games slated for 2023 on PS5, Xbox Series X, Switch, PC, and Stadia right here, along with some release dates to mark in your calendar.

 PS5, Xbox Series X/S, Switch, PC, Steam & Stadia video games in 2023